SeoliKim/AI-Enhanced-Customer-Interaction-Assistant/README.md

     2. Set Up the Virtual Environment.
 Open the terminal and activate the virtual environment by running:
        `source env/bin/activate`.
 Install the required packages by running: `pip install -r requirements.txt`.

     3. Navigate to the cli directory.
 Start the chatbot by running: `python3 chat_cli.py`.
-Be patient - it takes a little while before it starts running.

     5. Interact with the Chatbot.
 Type your queries into the terminal.
 The chatbot will respond with the appropriate agent to handle your request.
+Be patient - it takes a little while before it responds.

     Example Queries: